Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Robustness of the methods

 \subsection{The angle between magnetic field and line of sight}

-In \S \ref{subsec:stat_observation} we expect that the angle between the mean magnetic field would also be an important factor in affecting the computed gradient amplitude.
-While the turbulent eddies are anisotropic following the theoretical prediction in \cite{GS95}, it is shown that \citep{2014ApJ...790..130B, 2018ApJ...865...54Y} that the correlation function anisotropy of velocity centroids drops significantly from anisotropic to merely isotropic as the relative angle $\theta$ between the mean magnetic field $\langle B \rangle$ and the line of sight directions decreases.
+In \S \ref{subsec:stat_observation} we expect that the angle {\torefereeone between the mean magnetic field and the line of sight} would also be an important factor in affecting the computed gradient amplitude.
+While the turbulent eddies are anisotropic following the theoretical prediction in \cite{GS95}, it is shown that \citep{2014ApJ...790..130B, 2018ApJ...865...54Y} that the correlation function anisotropy of velocity centroids drops significantly from anisotropic to merely isotropic as the relative angle $\theta$ between the mean magnetic field $\langle B \rangle$ and the line of sight directions decreases. {\torefereeone Readers should be careful that the study performed in \S \ref{sec:analysis} has the mean magnetic field being perpendicular to the line of sight, i.e. $\theta=90^o$. }.